-- 26.1 Establish a collaborative Results-Based Management (RBM)-informed MEAL System for NAPWPS. - 26.2 Regularly collect sex, age, and disability disaggregated data, at a minimum, by relevant agencies through the GAD and WPS reporting, as well as other peace and security mechanisms - 26.3 Harmonize WPS-related MEAL mechanisms with existing global, regional, national, and local reporting systems. - 26.4 Develop a comprehensive database system for the implementation of the NAPWPS.
+- 24.1 Establish a collaborative Results-Based Management (RBM)-informed MEAL System for NAPWPS. - 24.2 Regularly collect sex, age, and disability disaggregated data, at a minimum, by relevant agencies through the GAD and WPS reporting, as well as other peace and security mechanisms - 24.3 Harmonize WPS-related MEAL mechanisms with existing global, regional, national, and local reporting systems. - 24.4 Develop a comprehensive database system for the implementation of the NAPWPS.

-- 26.5 Harmonize Country Reports with international mechanisms specific to women in conflict situations, as well as peacebuilding, peacekeeping, and peacemaking, including conflict prevention, resolution, and transformation.35 - 26.6 Institutionalize annual reporting internally to the NSCWPS and externally to other publics, such as the Committee on Peace, Women, Children, Family Relations, and Gender Equality, and the Civil Society Forum. - 26.7 Conduct a comprehensive national-level, triennial multi-stakeholder midterm review to track and monitor the implementation, harvest the learnings, and identify the need for updating the NAPWPS; and conduct a terminal evaluation at the end of 2033. - 26.8 Strengthen reporting mechanisms for agencies implementing Official Development Assistance (ODA)-funded GAD PAPs in armed conflict areas, ensuring the integration and reporting of WPS in all cycles of program management. - 26.9 Strengthen partnerships with civil society and people's organizations, women's rights organizations, persons with disabilities organizations (PWDOs), indigenous people's organizations (IPOs), and grassroots women's constituencies in the monitoring and evaluation of the NAPWPS. - 26.10 Enhance agency policies and programs to ensure a human rights-based approach to peace and security in alignment with local and international human rights standards.
+- 24.5 Harmonize Country Reports with international mechanisms specific to women in conflict situations, as well as peacebuilding, peacekeeping, and peacemaking, including conflict prevention, resolution, and transformation. - 24.6 Institutionalize annual reporting internally to the NSCWPS and externally to other publics, such as the Committee on Peace, Women, Children, Family Relations, and Gender Equality, and the Civil Society Forum.. - 24.7 Conduct a comprehensive national-level, triennial multi-stakeholder midterm review to track and monitor the implementation, harvest the learnings, and identify the need for updating the NAPWPS; and conduct a terminal evaluation at the end of 2033. - 24.8 Strengthen reporting mechanisms for agencies implementing Official Development Assistance (ODA)-funded GAD PAPs in armed conflict areas, ensuring the integration and reporting of WPS in all cycles of program management. - 24.9 Strengthen partnerships with civil society and people's organizations, women's rights organizations, PWDOs, IPOs, and grassroots women's constituencies in the monitoring and evaluation of the NAPWPS. - 24.10 Enhance agency policies and programs to ensure a human rights-based approach to peace and security in alignment with local and international human rights standards.
 This involves integrating critical aspects, such as foreign policy dimensions and international peace and security, with specific attention to challenges like migration, trafficking, trade, and other global issues within the broader framework of human security.

-Action Point 27 Promoted evidence-based learning, documentation, and knowledge sharingto support research and initiatives for generating evidence on current and emerging themes in WPS.
+Action Point 25 Promoted evidence-based learning, documentation, and knowledge sharing to support research and initiatives for generating evidence on current and emerging themes in WPS.

-27.1 Support research and evidence-generation initiatives for WPS policies and programs, addressing emerging themes, including economic security for women in all their diverse and intersecting identities vulnerable to conflict.
+25.1 Support research and evidence-generation initiatives for WPS policies and programs, addressing emerging themes, including economic security for women in all their diverse and intersecting identities vulnerable to conflict.
 This encompasses research on women in governance, legislation, and the judiciary, health security, and the impact of customs, traditions and other factors on WPS.

-Action Point 28 Provided capacity-building for key implementing agencies and LGU to monitor and evaluate their implementation of NAPWPS.
+Action Point 26 Provided capacity-building for key implementing agencies and LGU to monitor and evaluate their implementation of NAPWPS.